-This morning we are transferred to the airport for a short flight to Uyuni.
-Upon arrival, we will be picked up and head out to visit the train cemetery.
-Next stop is the visit of Alota and Kulpina villages then continue to the mining town of San Cristobal and the valley of gigantic rock formations.
-Later afternoon we arrive Ojo de Perdiz.
-Check in our hotel.
+This morning we are transferred to the airport for a short flight to Uyuni (cost not included).
+Upon arrival, we head out to visit the train cemetery.
+Next stop is at Alota and Kulpina villages before we continue to the mining town of San Cristobal and the valley of gigantic rock formations.
+Later afternoon, we arrive at Ojo de Perdiz.

 Overnight: Hotel Tayka del Desierto, Ojo de Perdiz (2 nights) (B, L, D)

 Day 06: Ojo de Perdiz/Green Lagoon/Ojo de Perdiz